 BPA includes non-performance risk when calculating fair value measurements.
 This includes a credit risk adjustment based on the credit spreads of BPA's counterparties when in an unrealized gain position.
 BPA's assessment of non-performance risk is generally derived from the credit default swap market and from bond market credit spreads.
 The impact of the credit risk adjustments for all outstanding derivatives was immaterial to the fair value calculation at Sept.
-30, 2019, and 2018.
-There were no transfers between Level 1, Level 2 or Level 3 during fiscal years 2019 and 2018.
+30, 2021, and 2020.
+There were no transfers between Level 2 and Level 3 during fiscal years 2021 and 2020.